dotnet/AspNetCore.Docs/aspnet/web-api/overview/older-versions/creating-a-web-api-that-supports-crud-operations.md

 ## Deleting a Resource

-To delete a resourse, define a "Delete..." method.
+To delete a resource, define a "Delete..." method.

 [!code-csharp[Main](creating-a-web-api-that-supports-crud-operations/samples/sample12.cs)]